PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Implementing Real-Time Chat Services.md

 You now have all the elements you need for this chat service to work.
 Test it out with as many players as you want by changing the number of players in your have through the game-portal:

 ![](img/RTChat/8.png)

+In the next [next tutorial](/Tutorials/Real-Time Services/Real-Time Game Example.md), we'll use real-time services to create a simple multiplayer game.